TRAINING AND DEVELOPMENT

 An employee wants time off for religious reasons; do I have to give them time off?

 Whether you need to give an employee time off for religious purposes depends on how reasonable it would be to give them time off.
 You are required to try to accommodate religious employees on significant religious holidays, but if accommodating them would be unreasonable, then you do not have to offer time off.
 Reasonable ways to accommodate an employee include trading one employee's shift with another and not scheduling the employee to work on important holidays.
 If this cannot be done reasonably, then you are under no obligation to give the employee time off.

 Do I have to accommodate a disabled employee?

 If an employee requests an accomodation please refer the individual to the Office of Diversity, Equity and Inclusion.

 What Is an EEO Complaint?

-An EEO Complaint is an allegation of discrimination because of race, color, religion, national origin, sex (including sexual harassment), age, and physical or mental handicap.
+An EEO Complaint is an allegation of discrimination because of race, color, religion, national origin, sex (including sexual harassment), age, sexual orientation, gender identity or expression and or physical/mental disability.
 Employees may also allege discrimination on the basis of sexual orientation, status as a parent and genetic testing.
 The complaint may arise from a specific personnel action, such as employment, promotion, work assignment, selection for training, disciplinary action, or separation, or it may relate to prevailing conditions in an organization.

 What Do I do if I Have a Complaint?